-The hybrid systems modeling capability of Ptolemy II is also packaged separately as HyVisual, a Ptolemy II configuration [25].
+The hybrid systems modeling capability of Ptolemy II is also packaged separately as HyVisual, a Ptolemy II configuration [26].
 The ability to create such separately branded and packaged subsets of Ptolemy II is a major feature.
+The semantics of hybrid systems in Ptolemy II is given in [78].

-1.3.11 Process Networks - PN
+1.3.12 Process Networks - PN

-In the process networks (PN) domain, created by Mudit Goel [46], processes communicate by sending messages through channels that can buffer the messages.
+In the process networks (PN) domain, created by Mudit Goel [49] based on the implementation in Ptolemy Classic by Tom Parks, processes communicate by sending messages through channels that can buffer the messages.
 The sender of the message need not wait for the receiver to be ready to receive the message.
 This style of communication is often called asynchronous message passing.
-There are several variants of this technique, but the PN domain specifically implements one that ensures determinate computation, namely Kahn process networks [63].
+There are several variants of this technique, but the PN domain specifically implements one that ensures determinate computation, namely Kahn process networks [66].

 In the PN model of computation, the arcs represent sequences of data values (tokens), and the entities represent functions that map input sequences into output sequences.
 Certain technical restrictions on these functions are necessary to ensure determinacy, meaning that the sequences are fully specified.
-In particular, the function implemented by an entity must be prefix monotonic.
-The PN domain realizes a subclass of such functions, first described by Kahn and MacQueen [64], where blocking reads ensure monotonicity.